elementar/docker-s3-volume/README.md

            elementar/s3-volume --force-restore /data s3://mybucket/someprefix
 ```

+### Running in archive mode

+If the `--archive` option is set, the container will run without performing an
+initial restore, even if the data directory is empty.
+Additionally, running in
+archive mode disables the delete flag on aws s3 sync requests, so remote content
+will not be deleted even if it is not present locally.

 ### Using Compose and named volumes

 Most of the time, you will use this image to sync data for another container.